The Shade Room: Coverage

 On October 10, 2015, The Shade Room was one of the first to report that Lamar Odom was found at Dennis Hof's Love Ranch in Nevada.

 On December 12, 2015, Countess Vaughn, former star of the hit show Moesha posted an apology to Brandy on Instagram.
 This apology was monumental as Brandy told Vibe Magazine in 1998 that Vaughn left the show out of jealousy.
 The Shade Room was the first to report the apology with platforms like Vibe, Black Entertainment Television and Rolling Out Magazine covering the story shortly thereafter.

 In January 2016, The Shade Room covered the love triangle brewing between Soulja Boy, Nia Riley and Nas Smith, all reality stars from the hit show Love & Hip Hop: Hollywood.
 This controversy sparked an original song where The Shade Room was mentioned in the lyrics.
+In an interview with The Shade Room in 2017, rapper Ludacris shut down online discourse that his music career was done.
+In April 2018, The Shade Room was one of the first outlets to break the news that NBA athlete Tristan Thompson was cheating on Khloé Kardashian throughout her pregnancy.

+In April 2019, The Shade Room announced a step into original programming with three new series: Petty Court, Struggle Chef, and F-boy Chronicles.
+Publishing interviews in 2020 with Former President Barack Obama, Former Vice President Kamala Harris, Former Georgia State Representative Stacey Abrams, and Presidential Candidate Joe Biden, The Shade Room encouraged U.S. citizens to register to vote, contributing to the 2020 U.S. presidential election of President Joe Biden.
+That year, The Shade Room was Instagram's third most actively engaged account.